 Q: Were the obstacles factual they encountered during transport (e.g., nearly driving off the mountain in the Great Smokies or run-ins with the traveling circus)?

 As for a few other challenges, the flash flood in Texas I invented, for instance, to further the character development and the plot, revealing more about Woody's background but also to reveal Red's true character since she'd been questionable before then—i.e. what she was willing to sacrifice for the giraffes.
 And it was a big sacrifice.
 She saved them all.
-The circus villain, of course, was fully fabricated but factual concerning the fly-by-night circuses that actually DID travel circuits to impress the townfolks every year, during those pre-radio, pre-television times.
+The circus villain, of course, was fully fabricated but factual concerning the fly-by-night circuses that actually DID travel circuits to impress the townfolks during those pre-radio, pre-television times.

-Also, you may enjoy knowing this—the man, elephant, and dog they encountered in Arizona is taken directly from one of those clippings.
+Also, you may enjoy knowing this—the man, elephant, and dog they encountered in Arizona is taken directly from one of those yellowed clippings.
 That encounter allowed me to make up and use the great line that sums up the entire book ("There's no explaining the world, boy.
 How you come into it.
 Where you find yourself.
 Or who your friends turn out to be––be you man or be you beast.")
 It was a very different world back then.
 And I tried hard to create a feeling of what it was like.

 Q: Do giraffes really eat onions?